definitive-io/duckdb-rag/README.md

 ## Data

-The application queries data from CSV files located in the [data](app.py#L96) folder.
+The application queries data from CSV files located in the [data](app.py#L96) folder:

+- `employees.csv`: Contains employee data including their ID, full name, and email address.

+- `purchases.csv`: Records purchase details including purchase ID, date, associated employee ID, amount, and product name.

 ## Verified Queries

 The verified SQL queries and their descriptions are stored in YAML files located in the [verified-queries](app.py#L82) folder.
-Descriptions are used to semantically map prompts to queries.
+Descriptions are used to semantically map prompts to queries:

+- `most-recent-purchases.yaml`: Returns the 5 most recent purchases

+- `most-expensive-purchase.yaml`: Finds the most expensive purchases

+- `number-of-teslas.yaml`: Counts the number of Teslas purchased

+- `employees-without-purchases.yaml`: Gets employees without any recent purchases

 ## Functions